Ongata Rongai

 Ongata Rongai (also known as Ronga in local slang) is a town located in Kajiado North, Kajiado County, Kenya.
-The town is situated 17 km south of the Nairobi CBD and East of the Ngong hills and within the greater Nairobi Metropolitan Region.
-It lies 1,731 meters (5,682 feet) above sea level.
+The town is situated 17 km south of the Nairobi CBD, East of the Ngong hills, and within the greater Nairobi Metropolitan Region.
+It lies 1,731meters (5,682 feet) above sea level.
 According to the 2019 Census, it is the most populous town in Kajiado County and eleventh largest urban centre by population in Kenya.